Brown Sugar Honey Apple Pie

 - As soon as the dough comes together, stop the mixer.
 Do not over mix.

 - Grease a 9-inch pie pan well with butter.
 Remove the pie dough from the fridge.
 Remove the plastic wrap and place on a floured surface.
-First, roll out the large disk to ¼-inch thick, it should be about 11-inches in diameter.
+First, roll out the large disc to ¼-inch thick, it should be about 11-inches in diameter.
 Place the pie dough into the pie pan and press lightly to form against the pan.
 It should be large enough that the dough folds right over the top.
-Roll out the smaller disk to ¼-inch thick, it should be about 9-inches in diameter.
+Roll out the second crust (smaller disc) to ¼-inch thick, it should be about 9-inches in diameter.
 Set aside.

 - Add the filling into the pie pan and spread evenly.